 UJEP – Jan Evangelista Purkyne University, Usti nad Labem, Czech Republic

 There are many locations in the world where soil is contaminated and remediation is needed.
 There are other locations where soil quality is poor and processes to improve soil quality would be beneficial.
 NATO project G4687 “New Phytotechnology for Cleaning Contaminated Military Sites” includes research with Miscanthus production on lands contaminated by past military activities.
 This NATO project is one of the sponsors of this seminar.
+The Consortium for Environmental Stewardship and Sustainability is also a sponsor of the event.

 This seminar/workshop/conference includes information on phytoremediation with biomass production; soil quality and how to improve soil quality; physical, chemical and biological features of soils that impact soil quality; soil water holding capacity; metals and organic contaminants in soils; establishing vegetation in contaminated soil; soil ecology including nematodes and other multicellular organisms; soil carbon and soil health; phytoremediation using miscanthus and trees; analytical methods to monitor soil contaminants; economics of soil restoration processes; and incorporating miscanthus into building materials.